Mailing Address: 115 S. 1460 E. Rm. 205, Salt Lake City, UT 84112-0111

 Scholarships

 Many scholarships or other forms of financial aid are available to undergraduate students.
-Application for departmental scholarships should be made to the department.
-Applications for all other scholarships or financial aid should be made directly to the Office of Financial Aid and Scholarships.
+Applications for scholarships or financial aid should be made directly to the Office of Financial Aid and Scholarships via the Scholarship Universe (SU) portal.
+By submitting a single application through SU, an applicant will be matched with all other scholarships that they are eligible for,

 Graduate Program